tcmmichaelb139/.dotfiles/README.md

 ## tmux

-I don't really use tmux :/
+I don't really use tmux :/ (im trying to use it more tho)

 ```bash
 brew install tmux